Sorcery and the Single Girl

 “I do now.
 I’ve just accepted a new position in Arlington.”

 Arlington.
 Just over the river.
 Not in my backyard, but close enough for me to imagine seeing him again.
 “What do you do?”

 “I’m in acquisitions.”

 Acquisitions.
 A lawyer, then.
 My skunk of an ex-fiancé, Scott Randall, had been a lawyer.
-I felt my shoulders stiffen, but I ordered myself to take a deep breath, to smile, to act like lawyers were my favorite people in the world.
+My shoulders stiffened, but I ordered myself to take a deep breath, to smile, to act like lawyers were my favorite people in the world.
 After all, if I was going to hate all lawyers, I’d have to move out of Washington.

 I punched a few keys on the cash register and announced the price.
-My British friend reached into his pocket and pulled out a money clip.
-A money clip, with stylized art deco lines that made me think of the statue of Prometheus in Rockefeller Center, the golden god delivering the torch of knowledge to all mankind.
+My British friend reached into his pocket and pulled out a money clip with stylized art deco lines that made me think of the statue of Prometheus in Rockefeller Center, the golden god delivering the torch of knowledge to all mankind.
 I’d never seen an American man use a clip.
 I bit back a heartfelt sigh.